7 Best Bathroom Faucets of 2026

 Runner-Up: The Delta Broadmoor brings a pull-down spout to a widespread configuration — a unique feature in this category, backed by Delta’s bulletproof DIAMOND Seal valve.

-Upgrade Pick: The Moen Genta LX delivers premium contemporary styling with M-PACT valve serviceability for buyers who care about how the bathroom reads on day one and on day 3,650.
+Upgrade Pick: The Delta Arvo delivers premium contemporary styling, a SpotShield finish that stays clean, and a 500,000-cycle ceramic cartridge for buyers who care about how the bathroom reads on day one and on day 3,650.

 Before You Buy: Five-Minute Pre-Purchase Checklist